 where θ denotes the model parameters, σ2 is the variance of the independent and identically distributed observational error, and δ is the discrepancy term.

 For complex deterministic models, the posterior distribution may not be available in the closed form (Higdon et al., 2003; Kaipo et al., 2000); hence, we must approximate the posterior via sampling approaches such as Markov chain Monte Carlo (MCMC) or Sequential Monte Carlo.
-For the sampling approaches, there exists two major constraints: (1) walltime for a single model evaluation; and (2) the number of model parameters to be calibrated.
+For the sampling approaches, there exists two major constraints: (1) walltimes for a single model evaluation; and (2) the number of model parameters to be calibrated.
 Markov chain Monte Carlo methods with the true model are sensible for models with short single model run times (less than three seconds) and many model parameters.
 Emulation-calibration approaches replace the hydrologic model with a faster surrogate model, or emulator, and then sample from the posterior distribution via MCMC.
 However, emulation-calibration methods tend to be limited to hydrologic models with few model parameters.
 Sequential Monte Carlo methods (SMC) (Lee et al. 2021, GA Tech paper, other SMC paper) provides a practical way to calibrate high dimensional models with a larger number of parameters.

 2.1.
 The Fast Model Calibrations (FaMoS) approach